 Myriam Amsallem, MD PhD

 Instructor, Medicine - Cardiovascular Medicine

 Bio Myriam Amsallem MD PhD is a cardiologist specialized in cardiac imaging.
-She has an interest in heart failure, cardioimmunology and early detection of pulmonary hypertension using imaging and circulating biomarkers.
-She is currently working on studies on cardiac remodeling pulmonary hypertension with the goal of understanding the influence of inflammation and finding early biomarkers of remodeling.
-She also has a special interest in educational projects to improve the quality of imaging methodology.
+Co-director of the RV analytics group at Stanford and Associate Director of the Clinical Biomarker and Phenotype Core Laboratory (Stanford Cardiovascular Institute), she has an interest in heart failure, cardio immunology and early detection of pulmonary hypertension using imaging, circulating biomarkers and digital health.
+She is currently working on developing novel noninvasive strategies to detect pulmonary hypertension and heart failure, including deep learning analysis of Doppler signals and 4D flow MRI.
+She also leads several educational projects to improve the quality of imaging methodology.

 Assistant Professor of Medicine (Nephrology) at the Stanford University Medical Center

 Current Research and Scholarly Interests Management of CKD and ESRD in low-resource settings

 Chronic kidney disease of unknown etiology

 ESRD and vitamin D deficiency

 Clinical Assistant Professor, Medicine - Primary Care and Population Health